skrey/yellow-extensions/source/gallery/README.md

 ## How to show image captions

-Image captions can be configured in the text settings.
-Open file `system/settings/text.ini` and add a new line for each image.
+Image captions can be configured in the language settings.
+Open file `system/settings/language.ini` and add a new line for each image.
 A line consists of file name and description.

 ## Examples